dominicventura19/MLEmployeeAttrition/README.md

 EmployeeAttritionRF is the Random Forest model -- Also might take a long time to run due to grid search and randomized search.

-LogisticModel is the logistic model for the entire dataset.
+LogisticModel is the Logistic Model for the entire dataset.

-SVModel is the support vector machine model for the entire dataset.
+SVModel is the Support Vector Machine model for the entire dataset.

 EmployeeAttritionEDA is all of my exploratory data analysis on the dataset.